 PROGRAM FUND

 50% of the biennial disbursement is dedicated to support the work of state agencies whose mission has a nexus with the settlement terms.
+See the Agency Program Fund’s Frequently Asked Questions for more information.

 COMMUNITY IMPACT FUND